Yefym707/Game/README.md

 Zombies move after you finish your actions, then a random event may occur.
 The scenario ends after 20 rounds or when you collect **5 supplies**.
+You can carry at most eight items (supplies and medkits combined).
 Survive as long as you can before your health reaches zero.